 MSMC offers Nursing students an international perspective of

-into the health care system and the role of the nurse in health
+health care systems and the role of the nurse in health promotion.

-promotion.
-Students will work in conjunction with the Foundation
+travel abroad and work in conjunction with the Foundation for Peace

-for Peace while caring for people in the Bateyes in the Dominican
+while caring for people in the Bateyes of the Dominican Republic.

 Affiliated Institution: This course and all

 faculty members are associated with Mount Saint Mary College, and